cisco-262/DomainInspector/docs/README.md

 ### Health Report States

-Domain Health Inspector does not reduce every domain to a single generic score.
+Domain Checker: DNS & SSL does not reduce every domain to a single generic score.

 Checks are organized into practical states: